Melodishroom/rabbot/README.md

 [![npm Downloads][downloads-image]][downloads-url]
 [![Dependencies][dependencies-image]][dependencies-url]

+# My name is Alex, and I'm a stupid big face dumb head (with poopy pants).

 ## Deprecated

 As many have already noticed, I have not had the time to maintain this library in quite some time.
 I appreciate that [Zach Lintz](https://github.com/zlintz) has taken the initiative to fork this and continue maintenance over at [https://github.com/foo-foo-mq/foo-foo-mq].
 I appreciate that Zach has made it possible for folks to continue using this approach.
 Thanks, Zach! :tada: